 Yale Lectures: Power and Politics in Today's World

-If you are interested in politics, I highly recommend listening to these great lectures on Power and Politics Today by Ian Shapiro.
-This is what the internet is for - thank you, Internet!
+If you’re interested in politics, I highly recommend listening to these great lectures on Power and Politics Today by Ian Shapiro.
+This is what the Internet is for - thank you, Internet!

-- Think, speak and act as a person you want to be.
+- Think, speak and act as the person you want to be.

 - Question the stories you tell yourself.
 Most, if not all of them, are not real.

 - "If you want to learn something - teach it." - Feynman